 This costume came about because Alena hates being bored.
 A bad respiratory infection once left her stuck in bed for several weeks; after she had exhausted her supply of audiobooks and video games, she decided that sitting in front of a sewing machine was only slightly more effort than lying in bed and couldn’t really hurt her recuperation.
 A week later, she had two brand new costumes (constructed in large part from scrap fabric lying around the house, since she couldn’t go shopping).

 The staff was added a few years later, when the costume was pulled out of the closet for another event.
 (Staff tutorial is here.)
+New resin accessories were also cast for the revamped costume, as the old ones had begun to degrade.

 - Best Performance, KollisionCon 2010